-Join Richard Harrington for an in-depth discussion in this video Applying and removing effects, part of Enhancing Images with Photos for OS X.
+Join Richard Harrington for an in-depth discussion in this video Applying and removing effects, part of Photos for OS X: Enhancing Images.

 - Now that you understand how to work with a copy of an image, let's explore adding effects.
 Remember, effects can be added nondestructively to your image.
 This includes the ability to add filters, color corrections, or even cropping.
 The focus today is enhancing your images, but I will cover some of these other things like cropping at a basic level.
 Let's open up this image of a macaw.
 All right, let's close that info window, and in this case, I'll roll up to the side here and I'm gonna choose Edit.
 Now if you don't want that bar to have to keep popping up, you can go under the View menu and say Always Show Toolbar in Full Screen.

 And you'll see that you're in full screen mode, but it leaves this toolbar across the top.
 I'll leave this here for a while for the next few adjustments, and you can decide if you like it or if you prefer to minimize it and have more screen real estate.
 Let's click the Edit button.
 You'll see now that you can make quick adjustments.
 You can use a one-click enhancement, and if we revert back to the original there, you'll see that the image was pretty well shot but it made minor adjustments to contrast and saturation.
 You can also, of course, rotate or crop a photo.